 Cabbage whites are familiar woolly green caterpillars.
 Zebras have black and white markings and the diamond moth worm sports black and white dots on green.

 Adults lay eggs singly spaced in tiny yellow or white dots on plant leaves.
 However, these should not be confused with similar clusters of eggs that indicate the beneficial ladybug is around.

-For the squeamish, you can use kitchen towels to pick or rub off the eggs and squish them.
+For the squeamish, you can use kitchen towels to pick or rub off cabbage worm eggs and squish them.

 2. Floating Row Covers

 Another method to get rid of cabbage worms organically is to use row covers.
-This works as a prevention method to protect cabbage plants from pests.
+This works as a prevention method to protect cabbage plants from adult moths and other insect pests.

-Row covers keep out pests and protect young plants from frosts, wind, and domestic pets.
+Row covers also protect young plants from frosts, wind, and domestic pets.
 However, it allows light, air, and water to filter through.

 Hold the covers in place on hoops over raised beds or single rows of vegetables.
-This will prevent cabbage worms from taking over.
 Remove them when plants are stronger and more pest-resistant.